leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 <p align="center"><img src="assets/servo_down.jpeg" width="250" alt="Servo Down"></p>

-**If the servo angles are set incorrectly, the servo will struggle to reach the angle set, which will likely reduce the servo's lifetime, and may even burn it out!
-You will know the servo is struggling because it will keep buzzing while it tries to reach the set angle.**
+**If the servo angles are set incorrectly, the servo will struggle to reach the angle set, which will reduce the servo's lifetime, and may even burn the servo out!
+You will know if the servo is struggling to reach position because it will keep buzzing while it tries to reach the set angle.**

 > [!NOTE]
 > It is normal for the Gear motor to move back and forth slightly during a `MMU_SERVO POS=down` command.
 This is to ensure that the BMG gears mesh properly.